JacobWeinbren/Israel-Data/README.md

 16th and 17th Knesset has weird ballot numbering scheme - assuming to divide by 10 for consistency.

-Any excel files for the 21st election and before have been converted from `.xls` to `.xlsx`
+Any excel files for the 21st Knesset and before have been converted from `.xls` to `.xlsx`

 Thanks to the Israeli Election Commision for data and support.
 And many thanks To Dr. Gidi Nevo and Prof. Michal Krumer-Nevo for visiting the Israeli Archives for this project.